stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 2. Add build environment in `apps-gitops-config` repository for application.
 3. Add preview environment in `apps-gitops-config` repository for application.
-4. Deploy Pipelines stakater-tekton-chart to build environment of application in `apps-gitops-config`.
+4. Deploy pipelines `stakater-tekton-chart` to build environment of application in `apps-gitops-config`.
-5. Deploy triggerbindings for the pipelines.
+5. Deploy `triggerbindings` for the pipelines.
-6. Trigger Pipeline by sending webhooks to Eventlistener Route.
+6. Trigger Pipeline by sending webhooks to `Eventlistener Route`.

 ## 1. Add webhook to application repository

 Add webhook to the application repository; you can find the webhook URL in the routes of the `build` namespace; for payload you need to include the `pull requests` and `pushes` with ContentType `application/json`.